 To learn more about what brown spots on your fiddle leaf fig mean, read this comprehensive post about brown spots and how to treat them properly.

 2. Are the new leaves smaller than the older leaves?

 If your fiddle leaf fig tree has new growth, that’s a good sign.
 If the newest leaves are larger than the older leaves, that’s a great sign!
 This means that your plant is healthy enough to invest resources toward new growth.

 If the new leaves are smaller than the existing leaves, it may be a sign that your plant doesn’t have the right nutrients to grow well.
-Focus on the fundamentals of watering properly, providing adequate sunlight, and feeding your plant with liquid fertilizer.
+Focus on the fundamentals of watering properly, providing adequate sunlight, and fertilizing your plant with Fiddle Leaf Fig Plant Food.

 3. Is your fiddle leaf fig tree dropping leaves?

 One common and serious problem is a plant that drops its leaves.
 This means you need to act fast to save your plant before it’s too late.
 There are a few causes to consider, basically under-watering and over-watering.
 How can you tell?
 If the oldest leaves towards the bottom of your plant are falling off first, it’s likely over-watering.
 If the leaves are falling off throughout the plant, it’s likely under-watering or too dry of an environment.
 Refer to The Ultimate Watering Guide to fix your plant in a hurry.